Vladislav-Shevtsov/Sort-files-by-pattern/README.md

 As a result, there are two folders where we have loci files that correspond to folder name

+### Command line example

+python3 mv_to_folder.py /path/to/directory #This command will sort all fasta files according to their name and put them into separate folders

+Note: the script should be executed in same direcrory with fasta files, "./" argument can be used as path for current directory

 Written by Vladislav Shevtsov xatabadich(at)gmail.com

 Note: script must be run in the same directory where files located.